Caesars Superdome: Planning

-David Dixon (who decades later founded the United States Football League) conceived of the Superdome while attempting to convince the NFL to award a franchise to New Orleans.
+Local businessman David Dixon (who later founded the United States Football League in the 1980s) conceived the Superdome while attempting to convince the NFL to award a franchise to New Orleans.
 After hosting several exhibition games at Tulane Stadium during typical New Orleans summer thunderstorms, Dixon was told by NFL Commissioner Pete Rozelle that the NFL would never expand into New Orleans without a domed stadium.
 Dixon then won the support of the governor of Louisiana, John McKeithen.
 When they toured the Astrodome in Houston, Texas in 1966, McKeithen was quoted as saying, "I want one of these, only bigger", in reference to the Astrodome itself.
 Bonds were passed for construction of the Superdome on November 8, 1966, seven days after commissioner Pete Rozelle awarded New Orleans the 25th professional football franchise.

-The stadium was conceptualized to be a multifunctional stadium for football, baseball and basketball—with moveable field level stands that would be arranged specifically for each sport and areas with dirt (for the bases and pitchers mound) covered with metal plates on the stadium floor (they were covered by the artificial turf during football games)—and there are also meeting rooms that could be rented for many different purposes.
-Dixon imagined the possibilities of staging simultaneous high school football games side by side and suggested that the synthetic surface be white.
+The stadium was conceptualized to be a multifunctional stadium for football, baseball, and basketball—with movable field level stands that would be arranged specifically for each sport and areas with dirt (for the bases and pitcher's mound) covered with metal plates on the stadium floor (they were covered by the artificial turf during football games)—and there are also meeting rooms that could be rented for many different purposes.
+Dixon imagined the possibilities of staging side-by-side high school football games side by side and suggested that the synthetic surface be white.
 Blount International of Montgomery, Alabama was chosen to build the stadium.

 As the dome was being constructed, various individuals developed eccentric models of the structure: one was of sugar, another consisted of pennies.
 The so-called "penny model" traveled to the Philadelphia Bicentennial '76 exhibition.
 New Orleanian Norman J. Kientz built the model with 2,697 pennies and donated it to the Superdome Board of Commissioners in April 1974.